developdata/CCIDiploma-Unit6/README.md

 [Squid Soup](https://www.squidsoup.org/)
 Matt sent this link, really nice work they create interactive installations with light and sound.

+Matt also sent a link to [Cinimod Studio, and innovation design studio in London](https://www.cinimodstudio.com/).
+Their showreel is worth a look.
+Really nice interactive work using within environments.

 [Makeflix](https://www.makeflix.org/)
 I went to a workshop run by Makeflix at MozFest on creative repair.
 It is a creative community encouraging respect for materials, processes adn people.